Arieslalaland/00/README.md

-# 00 is a simple practice.
+# 00 it's a simple practice.